 Bob Cosgrove is a Vietnam War Veteran.
 He served with the USAF for 20 years and did Explosive Ordnance Disposal.
 He has been with the Hill Aerospace Museum for 33 years.
 Bob helped restore almost every aircraft we have!
 We appreciate all you've done for the Museum Bob!

-Bill Love helped to restore the F-16 "Little Precious" in our Fighter Gallery and has been with the Hill Aerospace Museum for 32 years!
+Bill Love has been with Hill Aerospace Museum for 32 years!
+He helped to restore the F-16 "Little Precious" in our Fighter Gallery and has helped restore many of our aircraft, including the Stearman Trainer.
 Bill served in the USAF as a Ground Launched Cruise Missile (GLCM) Ranger and fueled the helicopters that took part in Operation Honey Badger.
-The most valuable thing Bill says he's ever done is be a father to his daughter.
+The most valuable thing Bill says he's ever done is be a father to his daughter Kelsey.
 Thanks for all you've done for the Museum Bill!

 Hal Unander has been with the Museum for 24 years.
 He grew up in Ogden.
 He worked in the Neon sign business and made many signs for Las Vegas businesses.
 He even once climbed a 485-foot smokestack to install a neon pole visible to approaching aircraft.
 Hal also enjoys boating, camping, fishing, and traveling.
 Thanks for all you do Hal!